jutkko/jutkko.github.io/_posts/2016-08-06-wiriting-again.markdown

 - Wait a minute, I cycled to work more than 90% of the time for the past 11 months!
 Who says I can't keep doing something.

-So, without further due, here is the First Post on this blog and this will finish the first project.
+So, without further ado, here is the First Post on this blog and this will finish the first project.

 {% highlight go %}